Fueling Change. Feeding All.

 How we fight hunger.

 Through state policy changes, more people in need of Supplemental Nutrition Assistance (SNAP, aka food stamps) will be able to receive this critical aid.
+In 2022, legislation passed that will increase SNAP outreach throughout the state and provide a state SNAP supplement that ensures a higher minimum benefit amount for seniors and people with disabilities.

 The Campus Free Hunger Act was signed into law in May 2019.
 This promises to help more students find the support they need so they don’t have to choose between school and food.
 Hunger Free New Jersey worked with state lawmakers and other advocates to enact this beneficial law.
+HFNJ convenes the Hunger Free Campus Network, formed in spring 2022, a group that brings together faculty, staff, and students across the state to share ideas and information to address student food insecurity.

 Hunger Free New Jersey is the leading advocacy organization working to end hunger in New Jersey.
 We are a program of Center for Food Action (CFA), which provides emergency services to northern New Jersey’s poorest and most vulnerable residents.